 Psoriasis affects around 8 million people in the United States, all of whom experience hormonal changes throughout life.

-If a person experiences worsening symptoms at any point in their cycle, they should talk with a doctor about ways to manage them.
+If a person experiences worsening symptoms at any point in their cycle, they can talk with a doctor about ways to manage them.

-A person might also consider taking extra steps to avoid psoriasis triggers during or before a period.
-The American Academy of Dermatology report that some common triggers include:
+A person can take steps to avoid psoriasis triggers.
+According to the American Academy of Dermatology, common triggers include:

 - cold, dry weather

 - hot conditions and sunburn

 - certain medications, including some for heart disease and arthritis

 Below are answers to some common questions about hormones and psoriasis.

 No studies have directly explored the potential relationship between irregular periods and psoriasis.
 However, increased stress levels can cause both to occur or worsen.

 Older research suggests that stress can affect the area of the brain that releases the hormones needed to regulate the menstrual cycle.
 When the level of stress reduces, the cycle should return to usual.